mailhog/smtp/README.md

 ### Behaviour flags

-The state machine also exports boolean variables to control its behaviour:
+The state machine also exports variables to control its behaviour:

 See [![GoDoc](https://godoc.org/github.com/mailhog/smtp?status.svg)](https://godoc.org/github.com/mailhog/smtp) for more information.